lidofinance/lido-dao/docs/scratch-deploy.md

 ## Requirements

-* node.js v16 (v18 might work fine as well)
+* node.js v16 or v18 (later might work fine as well, but not tested)
 * yarn

 ## General info

-The repo contains bash scripts which allow to deploy the DAO under multiple environments:
+The repo contains bash scripts for deployment of the DAO under multiple environments:
 - local node (ganache, anvil, hardhat network) - `dao-local-deploy.sh`
 - goerli testnet - `dao-goerli-deploy.sh`
+- holesky testnet - `dao-holesky-deploy.sh`

 The protocol has a bunch of parameters to configure for the scratch deployment.
 The default configuration is stored in files `deployed-<deploy env>-defaults.json`, where `<deploy env>` is the target environment.
 Currently there is single default configuration `deployed-testnet-defaults.json` suitable for testnet deployments.
 Compared to the mainnet configuration, it has lower vote durations, more frequent oracle report cycles, etc. Part of the parameters require further specification -- they are marked with `null` values.
 During the deployment, the "default" configuration is copied to `deployed-<network name>.json`, where `<network name>` is the name of a network configuration defined in `hardhat.config.js`.
 The file `deployed-<network name>.json` gets populated with the contract addresses and transaction hashes during the deployment process.